alexlana/handsforbots/docs/getstarted.md

 This is the way the assistant can interact with the front end using tool calls.
 It is possible to navigate in a website, open an image gallery, set a marker on a map etc. You can develop a function and then make the back end call it. <u>*You don't need to integrate the function with the library core*</u>, it will be simple called, so you don't need to work harder, unless you want to take advantage of some of the library's features.

+If you want to call an external class, create a function to do it and call the function.

 To call a function you need to pass a JSON like this:

 ```json